Find out why it's important for your craft room to have proper lighting and plenty of electrical outlets.

 Also, you shouldn't take your electrical outlets for granted.
 Mackenzie shares about how she was using so many outlets at the same time in her old studio and it caused the breaker to blow.

-Both lighting and electrical outlets are very important to your studio space.
-Don't let these things go unnoticed as you plan your new space.
+Both lighting and electrical outlets are very important for proper craft room lighting.
+Don't let these craft room lighting ideas go unnoticed as you plan your new space.

 Learn more about Mackenzie, Mary and Keisha in our Featured Studio section.